Enhancing Brain Organisation

 - The Teacher’s Manual.

-- delivery that aims to enhance each teacher’s observation and teaching skills and motivate the children through the use of the creative story-line and game scoring.
+- delivery that aims to enhance each teacher’s observation and teaching skills and motivate the children through the use of the creative story-line and real-time game scoring.

 Q: Who is it for?

-Eligible for funding through:
+EBO is eligible for funding through:

 - PE and Sport Premium.

 It is designed for Y1, Y2 and Y3 (P2, P3 and P4 in Scotland), although older children also love it and benefit!

 A: Because the incidence of neuro-developmental issues in school children is steadily increasing.

 Children are struggling.
 Not only with academic learning.
 With life too.

 This may show as anxiety, withdrawal, refusal, meltdowns, frustration, aggression and low self-esteem.
 I’m sure you recognise these signs of distress.
 Often labelled as bad behaviour or mental health issues, they relate to immaturity and are not under the child’s control.